Antony Starr

 Antony Starr with his parents

-Upon Starr's return to New Zealand, he enrolled in an acting school and began attending television auditions.
-In the early 90s, the charming young man caught the attention of filmmakers and was invited to participate in various cinematic projects.
+When Starr returned to New Zealand, he enrolled in acting school and started going to TV auditions.
+In the early '90s, the charismatic young actor caught filmmakers' attention and started landing roles in various film and TV projects.

 Acting Career

-Antony's acting career commenced with the role of Stratford Wilson in the dramatic TV series "Shortland Street," created by Angela Bloomfield and Brian Lennane.
+Antony's acting career kicked off with the role of Stratford Wilson in the dramatic TV series "Shortland Street," created by Angela Bloomfield and Brian Lennane.

 Young Anotny Starr